Why did Vincent Van Gogh cut off his ear?

 Why did Van Gogh kill himself?

 All of the rejection and pain of failure he had faced began to be too much for him.
-As all of what was discussed earlier weighed on him like a crushing blanket of despair.
 Even though his artistic expression alleviated feelings of inadequacy, it did not help in the long run.
 He was not successful at all, having only sold one of his pieces in his entire lifetime.

 Painted in Arles in November 1888.